 Admission requirements

-Applicants must have a first degree in Social Work (Bachelor's or Diploma with 210 ECTS) with a grade of 2.0 or better.
-Additionally, they must provide evidence of student advisory work in the field of Social Work, ranging from 15 to 30 weekly working hours.
+Applicants must have a first degree in the field of Social Work (Bachelor's or Diploma with 210 ECTS) with a grade of 2.0 or better.
+They must also provide evidence of a study-related, advisory activity in the field of Social Work ranging from 15 to 30 hours per week.

 Details

-The Master's programme "Psychosocial Counselling and Therapy in Social Work M.A." at Fulda University is aimed at individuals with a first degree in Social Work who wish to deepen their counselling skills.
-The target group includes, for example, social workers and social pedagogues who are already working in advisory roles and wish to further qualify or reorient themselves.
+The Master's programme „Psychosocial Counselling and Therapy in Social Work M.A.” at Hochschule Fulda is aimed at individuals with a first university degree in the field of Social Work who wish to deepen their counselling skills.
+The target group includes, for example, social workers and social pedagogues who are already working in advisory roles and want to further qualify or change direction.

-Within the programme, extensive knowledge and skills in the field of psychosocial counselling are imparted.
-Students learn, among other things, counselling psychology, communication techniques, diagnostics, action planning, as well as methodical approaches to supervision.
-Special focus is placed on the self-experience and self-reflection of the participants.
+The programme imparts extensive knowledge and skills in the area of psychosocial counselling.
+Among other things, students learn counselling psychology, communication techniques, diagnostics and action planning, as well as methodological approaches to supervision.
+Special focus is placed on the participants' self-experience and self-reflection.
 The course consists of modules on research and evaluation methods, legal and ethical issues, as well as developments in counselling and therapy.

-The programme is designed for five semesters and is structured as a part-time course for working professionals.
-It follows a blended learning approach with a combination of online and face-to-face modules.
-Face-to-face events take place regularly at Fulda University, providing opportunities for reflection and exchange with classmates and lecturers.
-The Master's degree enables access to higher civil service positions and qualifies for a doctorate.
+The programme is structured over five semesters and designed as a part-time course alongside employment.
+It follows the Blended Learning approach with a combination of online and face-to-face modules.
+The face-to-face sessions regularly take place at Hochschule Fulda and provide opportunities for reflection and exchange with fellow students and lecturers.
+The Master's degree grants access to higher civil service positions and entitles the holder to pursue a doctorate.

 Experiences & Reviews